 In-School or At-Home Activities

 Social-emotional activities can help students cope with emotions and learn social skills.
 Many teachers are integrating and designing activities to easily fit into daily routines.
-Since SEL is not limited to the classroom settings, here are seven SEL tips that can be used in school or at home.
+Since SEL is not limited to the classroom settings, here are seven SEL tips to implement in school or at home.

 1. Take Brain Breaks.

 Learning to pause and practice breathing or stretching either individually or with a group can help students increase self-awareness and self-management of their emotions.
 Teacher-directed or self-directed brain breaks guide students to prepare their bodies and minds for learning whether it is virtual or in person.
-The incorporation of SEL transition exercises can also help students remain engaged in learning and refresh the mind when strong emotions are experienced.
+The incorporation of SEL transition exercises can also help students remain engaged in learning and refresh the mind when experiencing strong emotions.

 - Finger-Thumb Exercise – Have students make fists and place their fists together.
 Direct students to point the index finger on one hand and raise the thumb on the other hand.
 Then have students switch.
-This movement is then repeated, and the speed is increased at which students perform this movement with accuracy.
+Repeat this movement, and increase the speed at which students perform the movement with accuracy.

-- Step Away – Allow students to use a nonverbal signal to indicate a break is needed and to move to a quiet or designated area in the classroom.
+- Step Away – Allow students to use a nonverbal signal to indicate the need for a break and to move to a quiet or designated area in the classroom.
 This exercise gives the student time to collect his/her thoughts, unwind, and get emotions regulated.
-A timer can be used for the quick break to establish a time period for the student to step away from the activity or classroom situation and re-establish focus.
+Use a timer for the quick break to establish a time period for the student to step away from the activity or classroom situation and re-establish focus.

 - Mirror Movement – Help students shift focus for a few minutes by forming partners who stand up and face each other without any talking taking place.
 With each group, determine a leader who will move one hand at a time with the follower mirroring the movement.
 Instruct students to take turns being the leader.